ENVE 5.6 DISC – A STANDOUT DISC BRAKE WHEELSET

 If you’re looking for a wheelset to help you in time trials, flat crits, or flat solo and group rides, a more traditional design aero wheelset may be better for you.
 But if you are an enthusiast who wants to ride fast all day, spinning up quickly from a variety of speeds, on all grades of terrain, handling precisely through corners and switchbacks, the ENVE 5.6 disc stands alone in being able to do all of that.

-You can find the ENVE 5.6 disc, or more properly the ENVE SES 5.6 Disc Carbon Fiber Wheelset through these links to the wheelset’s page at my top-ranked stores Competitive Cyclist, Merlin Cycles, and Tredz where, as an In The Know Cycling reader, you’ll get an exclusive 10% discount the first time you use code ITKTDZ10.
+You can find the ENVE 5.6 disc, or more properly the ENVE SES 5.6 Disc Carbon Fiber Wheelset through these links to the wheelset’s page at my recommended stores Competitive Cyclist and Tweeks Cycles.
 It’s also available here from the ENVE website.

 In The Know Cycling supports you by doing hours of independent and comparative evaluations to find and recommend the best road cycling gear and kit to improve your riding experience.